jlyonsmith/json5/README.md

 ## Future Things

 - There could be a `simplify` method that turns a sub-tree into a plain old Javascript object again.
-- The nodes should include the comments so that they can be manipulated.
-Will need to deal with end-of-line comments vs. full line comments.
+- The nodes should include the JSON5 comments so that they can be manipulated.
+Would need to differentiate end-of-line comments vs. full line comments probably.
 - If we support pulling comments into nodes, then it will be possible to "round-trip" the JSON5 to a node tree and back again preserving comments.